leonitousconforti/the-moby-effect/docs/modules/demux/Demux.ts.md

   })

   // It doesn't matter what tty option we start the container
-  // with here, we will only get a unidirectional socket const stdoutSocket: DemuxRaw.UnidirectionalRawStreamSocket = yield* containers.attachWebsocket({
+  // with here, we will only get a raw socket const stdoutSocket: DemuxRaw.RawStreamSocket = yield* containers.attachWebsocket({
     stdout: true,
     stream: true,
     id: containerId
   })
-  assert.ok(DemuxRaw.isUnidirectionalRawStreamSocket(stdoutSocket), "Expected a unidirectional raw socket")
+  assert.ok(DemuxRaw.isRawStreamSocket(stdoutSocket), "Expected a raw socket")

   // Demux to a single sink
   const [stdoutData, stderrData] = yield* Demux.demuxToSeparateSinks(